bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/trinity_document.md

 ---
 # Operation_Trinity_Analysis.xslx

+> It is said that Trinity is intact.

 This file was introduced in an update on 19-06-2024.
 It confirms that there is lore for the ARG hidden in BMTH's music since [Amo](../music/amo).
 It was the first reveal that the [MANTRA cult](../lore/mantra) was a part of the story.